Cloud Commander – A Web File Manager With Console And Editor

 npm update cloudcmd -g

 As far as I tested Cloud Commander, It worked like charm.
 I didn’t face a single issue during the testing in my Ubuntu 16.04 LTS server.
 Also, Cloud Commander is not just a web-based file manager, but also acts as a remote administration tool that performs most Linux administration tasks.
 You can create a files/folders, rename them, delete them, edit them, view them.
-Also, You can install, update, upgrade, and remove any package as the way you do in the local system using Console option.
+Also, You can install, update, upgrade, and remove any package as the way you do in the local system from the Terminal.
 And, of course, you can even shutdown or restart the system from the Cloud Commander console itself.
 What do you need more?
-Give it a try, you would know.
+Give it a try, you will know.

 That’s all for now.
 I will be here soon with another interesting article.
 Until then, stay tuned with OSTechNix.